getopenmono/monodocs/articles/c-program-guide-cpp.md

 Now, any code inside the `namespace geo { ... }` curly braces can reference the class `Rect` by its name.
 However, any code outside the namespace must define the namespace as well as the class name: `geo::Rect`.

 Namespaces can contains other namespaces.
 We can create a new namespace inside `geo` called `threeD`.
-Then we can rename `Rect3D` to `Rect` and declare it inside the `threeD` namespace:
+Then, we can rename `Rect3D` to `Rect` and declare it inside the `threeD` namespace:

 ```cpp
 namespace geo {